 If you have an accepted workers’ compensation claim, ‘compensable injury’ is something you need to know.
 If the insurance carrier acknowledges and accepts that you sustained a work-related injury, compensable injury is the actual injury that they have accepted and will cover medical treatment for…the rest of your life.

-Non-compensable injury, are injuries they do not accept as being caused by the work-related incident.
+Non-compensable injuries, are injuries they do not accept as being caused by the work-related incident.
 They will not cover nor pay for any medical treatment or diagnosis they have not accepted.

 How do you know what injuries are covered?
 The carrier must file a ‘Plain Language Notice’ (PLN) form that disputes the injuries that they feel are not part of the compensable injury.
 You and your doctor should receive this in the event there is a dispute over what injuries are compensable(accepted) or non-compensable (disputed).